ceca24/weather-dashboard/README.md

 ##Usage

-Copy and past the link in the address bar.
+Copy and past the link in the address bar: https://ceca24.github.io/weather-dashboard/

 You will be able to click on the "Find a City" section, located on the upper left hand corner of the webpage, and type in the city you would like to see current weather conditions for.
 Once populated, there will display the 5-day forecast as well.
 The webpage will looks similar to the screenshot: